PDC-support/PDC-support-web/docs/run_jobs/job_scheduling.md

 ## Dardel partitions

-The compute nodes on Dardel are divided into five partitions.
+The compute nodes on Dardel are divided into several partitions.
 Each job must specify one of these partitions using the `-p` flag.
 The table below explains the difference between the partitions.
 See the table above for descriptions of the various node types.

 | Partition name   | Characteristics                                                                                                                                                                                     |
 |------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|